UbiquityRobotics/learn2/docs/models/magni6_mini.rst

 **Already got a Mini?**

-Dive into our :doc:`../unboxing/unboxing_mini` guide to start unboxing your robot and to get it ready for driving.
+Dive into our :doc:`../unboxing/unboxing_mini` guide to start unboxing your robot and to get it ready to drive.

 Build Specifications
 ####################

 The Magni 6 Mini is engineered for efficiency and compactness.
-Below are its core specifications:
+Below are its specifications:

 ======================  =================================
 **Feature**             **Specification**